50 YEARS !!!! The Kegger Chronicle

 There are only three ways to move a full keg.

 in for a long weekend in early summer, or stay the week.
-A big trip has 4 kegs or more, plus a pony keg or 2.
+A big trip has 4 kegs or more, plus a pony keg or two.
+Some years just 10 or 15 people would attend.

-and used to pack around the keg for the few hours during it's draining.
-Then hike out 4 miles
+Ice is also carried in and used to pack around the keg for the few hours during it's draining.
+Then hike out 4 miles back to the trailhead for another keg.
+And on and on, into the night.

 Custom steel carries start at $325.00 plus shipping.